aliceh75/aliceh75.github.io/content/django-and-react.md

 ### Setting up the Django project

 I won't go into details about how Django is setup.
 If you're unsure about these steps you should check the Django documentation.
-On a shell terminal, and using [Pipenv](https://pipenv.readthedocs.io/en/latest/) for dependency management, the following will setup the project structure as previously described:
+On a command line shell, and using [Pipenv](https://pipenv.readthedocs.io/en/latest/) for dependency management, the following will setup the project structure as previously described:

 ```shell
 $ mkdir django2react16